Bail Justice volunteers play an important role in the justice system and provide a valuable and accessible service which is unique to Victoria.

 Bail Justice volunteers are appointed by the Governor in Council under section 14 of the Honorary Justices Act 2014 (External link)

 Bail Justice volunteers are part of a collective group known as Honorary Justices and as such, there is an expectation that all Bail Justice volunteers will respect, observe and adhere to the highest levels of personal, social and community standards of integrity and professionalism to ensure that all Victorians are provided with an independent, fair and impartial service.

 Bail Justice volunteers have a responsibility to make themselves available to conduct after-hours bail and remand hearings in respect or adults and children, and hearings for Interim Accommodation Orders.

 There are no specific qualifications required to become a Bail Justice volunteer in Victoria.
 However, to be considered for appointment, Bail Justice volunteers must meet a number of eligibility criteria:

 - be between 18 and 70 years of age

 Applicants must also satisfy the Attorney-General that they:

-- have satisfactorily completed the course of training prescribed for appointment as a Justice of the Peace
+- have satisfactorily completed the course of training prescribed for appointment as a Bail Justice

 - are fluent in the English language